Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## Supported Devices

-This nodes works with all radio devices.
-It was designed to work with all on/off switchable devices, including devices in the OOK & FSK (OpenThings) ranges.
+These nodes are designed for energenie RF radio devices in the OOK & FSK (OpenThings) ranges.

 I've tested the nodes with all devices that I currently own.
 Here is a table showing what each node *should* support, and a tag showing if it has been tested (please let me know of any succesful tests, and I'll update the table):